Driving Efficiency through Technology Award

 Eligibility

 This award, which is open to healthcare organisations across the public and third sectors, will recognise the ways technology is helping to make the delivery of healthcare more efficient.
-Solution providers helping the NHS and health sector organisations are invited to enter the HSJ Partnership Awards, which celebrate collaboration with the private sector.
+Solution providers helping the NHS and health sector organisations are invited to enter the HSJ Partnership Awards, which recognise public sector collaboration with the private sector.

 Ambition